JeanneColeongco/CoSpaces-Code/README.md

 For items: double click item > click first icon > click copy id For scenes: click environment > copy id in top right corner of pop-up

+Note on CoSpaces getItem function: getItem function assumes you have created an item directly in the scene to be accessed via id or name.
+Setting item name: double click item > click second item > type desired name > make sure to hit enter to save changes

 This is a research project for the University of Alberta Computing Science Department High School Internship Program.